-Currently, patients are being treated with taliglucerase alfa on a commercial basis in the United States, and, both within and outside of the United States, through the Company's clinical trials and related studies, compassionate use programs, special access agreements, named patient provisions and other programs designed to ensure that treatments are available to Gaucher patients in light of recent shortages of approved treatments.
-In July 2009, following a request by the FDA, the Company submitted a treatment protocol to the FDA in order to address an expected shortage of the current enzyme replacement therapy approved for Gaucher disease.
-The treatment protocol was approved by the FDA in August 2009, and the Company is continuing to treat patients in the United States under this protocol as it winds down with patients being moved to commercial treatment with Elelyso.
+Currently, patients are being treated with taliglucerase alfa on a commercial basis in the United States, and are anticipated to be treated on a commercial basis in Israel shortly.
+In addition, patients are being treated globally through the Company's clinical trials and related studies, compassionate use programs, special access agreements, named patient provisions and other programs designed to ensure that treatments are available to Gaucher patients in light of recent shortages of approved treatments.
 On July 13, 2010, the Company announced that the French regulatory authority had granted an Autorisation Temporaire d'Utilisation (ATU), or Temporary Authorization for Use, for taliglucerase alfa for the treatment of Gaucher disease.
 An ATU is the regulatory mechanism used by the French Health Products and Safety Agency to make non-approved drugs available to patients in France when a genuine public health need exists.
 This ATU allows Gaucher patients in France to receive treatment with taliglucerase alfa before marketing authorization for the product is granted in the European Union.
 Payment for taliglucerase alfa has been secured through government allocations to hospitals.
-In addition to the United States and France, taliglucerase alfa is currently being provided to Gaucher patients under special access agreements or named patient provisions in Brazil and in other countries
+Notwithstanding the EC's decision not to approve the market authorization of taliglucerase alfa in the EU, the Company, together with Pfizer, will continue to supply taliglucerase alfa as required by physicians under the ATU process for as long as it is authorized by the French regulatory authorities.
+In addition to the United States and France, taliglucerase alfa is currently being provided to Gaucher patients under special access agreements or named patient provisions in Brazil and in other countries.

 On August 10, 2010, Pfizer entered into a short-term supply agreement with the Ministry of Health of Brazil pursuant to which the Company and Pfizer have provided taliglucerase alfa to the Brazilian Ministry of Health for the treatment of Gaucher patients.
 During the remainder of 2010 and the first quarter of 2011, the Company and Pfizer completed the supply of products deliverable under the short-term supply agreement.
 During 2011, Pfizer recorded an allowance for sales returns in connection with the supply agreement because the Brazilian Ministry of Health requested that Pfizer consider the replacement of certain vials that might expire during 2012.
+During the third quarter of 2012 resupply for certain vials was completed.
 Revenue, net of allowance for sales returns, generated from the Brazilian Ministry of Health was recorded by Pfizer, and the Company recorded its share of such revenues in accordance with the terms and conditions of the Pfizer Agreement.